petazeta/youronlineshop/README.txt

 ***************
 *Autor Note*
 ***************
 This program has been developed by: Alberto Melchor Herrera, melchorherrera@gmail.com.
-I am greateful to those people that have developed software in which I got inspiration.
+I am greateful to the people that have developed software in which I got inspiration.
 This version of the software is free to use and modify.
-I am available at the email for support or any other issues.
+I am available at the email for any support and other issues.

 ***************
 *About*
 ***************
-It implements an e-commerce system.
-Ajax and WYSIWYG.
+It implements an e-commerce system (Ajax and WYSIWYG).
 It is written in PHP (As well as HTML, CSS and JavaScript).
 It uses MariaDB/Mysql (InnoDB) for a database.

 **************
 *Installation*